Do People With Schizophrenia Know They Have It? Understanding Anosognosia

 Psychoeducation can be an effective intervention for caregivers, while therapies like CBT can be helpful for learning effective self-care and coping strategies.

-For convenient, accessible, and affordable mental health care, it may be worth considering online therapy through a platform like BetterHelp.
+For convenient, flexible, and affordable mental health care, it may be worth considering online therapy through a platform like BetterHelp.
 Online therapy may be a particularly valuable resource if your caregiving responsibilities make it challenging to leave the house.

 Research suggests that online therapy is just as effective as in-person therapy, and it may be able to treat a wide range of mental health concerns, including stress, burnout, anxiety, depression, and more.
 For those who may struggle to balance caring for their own needs alongside those of others, online therapy may be a way to prioritize self-care and receive professional support.